mcrespoae/one-max-genetic-algorithm-python/README.md

 - `MUTATION_RATE_MAX`: Maximum mutation rate.
 - `CROSSOVER_RATE_MIN`: Minimum crossover rate.
 - `CROSSOVER_RATE_MAX`: Maximum crossover rate.
 - `USE_NUMPY`: Whether to use the NumPy version or the vanilla version.
-The NumPy version may have slightly slower performance compared to the vanilla implementation.
+The NumPy version may have a slightly slower performance compared to the vanilla implementation.
 This NumPy implementation serves only to showcase my working knowledge in NumPy.

 If you're using Make, you can also execute the main file using the following command: